College of Medicine & Veterinary Medicine

 Everyone working or studying at the University of Edinburgh is encouraged to save energy day to day to contribute to the University's target of becoming zero carbon by 2040.

-As well as adopting sustainable behaviours like turning off lights and switching off equipment when not in use, staff and students can make improvements to their workplace with the Sustainable Campus Fund.
+As well as adopting everyday sustainable behaviours like turning off lights and switching off equipment when not in use, staff and students can make improvements to their workplace with the Sustainable Campus Fund or by becoming a sustainability champion.

 Learn more about Zero by 2040

-Producing unnecessary waste causes environmental damage and costs money.
 Warp It, the University’s internal reuse platform, can help you reuse equipment and materials you no longer need and allow you to claim items for free rather than buying new.
-Staff and students are also encouraged to think about reducing their own waste, for example, by using a keep cup or a reusable water bottle.

 Join Warp It (staff and PhD students only)